Portland, Louisville

-Portland is a neighborhood and former independent town northwest of downtown Louisville, Kentucky.
-It is situated along a bend of the Ohio River just below the Falls of the Ohio, where the river curves to the north and then to the south, thus placing Portland at the northern tip of urban Louisville.
+Portland is a historic district, neighborhood and former independent town northwest of downtown Louisville, Kentucky.
+It is situated along a bend of the Ohio River just below the Falls of the Ohio National Wildlife Conservation Area, where the river curves to the north and then to the south, thus placing Portland at the northern tip of urban Louisville.
 In its early days it was the largest of the six major settlements at the falls, the others being Shippingport and Louisville in Kentucky and New Albany, Clarksville, and Jeffersonville on the Indiana side.
 Its modern boundaries are the Ohio River along the northwest, north, and northeast, 10th Street at the far east, Market Street on the south, and the Shawnee Golf Course at the far west.

 History

 Gen. William Lytle II, the founder of Cincinnati, Ohio, owned a large amount of land just below the Falls of the Ohio and in 1811 laid out the settlement of Portland.
 He planned to sell the lots to finance his plan to build a canal around the Falls.
 Lytle authorized Joshua Barclay and Alexander Ralston to design the town, which featured a Northeast to Southwest street grid.
 The original settlement was between what is now 36th and 33rd Street along the Ohio River, which included a large wharf.
-The settlement quickly grew to the east in a Northwest to Southeast street grid, which noticeably contrasts to the East-West grid of adjacent areas of Louisville.
+The settlement quickly grew to the east in a Northwest to Southeast street grid, which noticeably contrasts to the east–west grid of adjacent areas of Louisville.

 The advent of steamboats on the Mississippi occurred simultaneously with Portland's development, allowing the Ohio River to be used as a major freight shipping route in what was then the American Frontier.
 Portland was located just downstream from the only natural obstacle on the Ohio River, so all large boats traveling on the Ohio had to stop to move their freight by land around the Falls and reload them on another boat.
 With a captive audience and a need for freight hauling, Portland's Wharf flourished as numerous taverns, warehouses, and shipyards were built.
 By 1814 French immigrants from Alsace began populating the town.

 By 1817 the original street grid had run out of room and was expanded to 40th Street on the west and 13th Street on the east in 1817 to facilitate the additional growth.
 It quickly became a rival of Louisville and the nearer-by settlement of Shippingport.
 The three were first connected by road in 1818.
 This road, initially called the Louisville & Portland Turnpike, became Portland Avenue.

 An important early home was the Squire Earick house (719 N. 34th Street), which was home of the first magistrate, and also used as the settlement's courthouse and jail.
 Another landmark was the Church of Our Lady now Good Shepherd Catholic Church, started in 1839 and the third building, built in 1873, still standing in 2010.